DVBeckwitt/hr2kcal/README.md

    hr-energy-lab
    ```
 4. When prompted, point the script at the folder containing your `.fit` files.
 It lists the newest files there, parses HR vs time, chooses a smoothing window, computes HR stats and calories with uncertainty, copies CSV (Windows), and opens the interactive plot.
+5. Use the profile panel under the plot to tweak values (weight, HR rest/max, error floor, model fraction, etc.) for quick what-if experiments without editing `profile.yaml`.
+Changes affect the live plot only; "Reset" brings you back to the YAML values.

 ---